Key References & Legislation

 Can treatment or surgery for rib fracture be disputed?

 Yes.
 Treatment may be disputed on causation, necessity, timing or whether conservative care has been tried.
-A treating specialist report explaining why the treatment is reasonably necessary can be important, but approval is never guaranteed.
+For rib fracture, treatment evidence may need to address surgical review, rehabilitation, pain management and long-term restriction planning, hospital follow-up, surgery, wound care, prosthetics or rehabilitation where relevant and pain management, psychological support and functional restoration.
+A treating specialist report can be important, but approval is never guaranteed.

 Can rib fracture affect weekly payments or suitable duties?

-It can, depending on certificates of capacity and the real demands of the job.
+It can.
+For rib fracture, capacity evidence often needs to deal with physical endurance, pain, mobility, dexterity, safety risk, medication effects and psychological impact, whether any suitable duties are real, safe and medically supported and weekly payments where no current work capacity or partial capacity is disputed.
 Duties should be tested against the actual restrictions, not just a generic light-duties label.
 Weekly payments may turn on whether capacity has been assessed correctly.

 Can rib fracture lead to a permanent impairment or lump sum claim?